 Click here for green waste guidelines and reference to City Code Sec 23C-4-16

 Composting is nature's way of recycling.
-Come to a local event to learn how you can turn your yard waste and kitchen scraps into nutrient-rich soil amendments for your garden and mulch for landscaped areas.
+Come to a local composting class to learn how you can turn your yard waste and kitchen scraps into nutrient-rich soil amendments for your garden and mulch for landscaped areas.

 Free backyard compost classes are offered in the spring and fall.
-A free backyard compost bin and book are given to each Woodland resident attending the class.
+Composting guides and other composting resources are given to each Woodland resident attending the class.
 To learn about composting, please read the Backyard Composting Guide.

 For information on composting, water-wise gardening, native plants and other gardening tips and tools, visit the Yolo County Master Gardeners website.
 Check out the calendar section for upcoming gardening workshops.

-If you would like more information on the next class, please call our Conservation Coordinator for Recycling at (530) 661-2059 or email email@example.com.
+If you would like more information on the next class, please visit the EnviroWoodland Facebook page or call our Conservation Coordinator for Recycling at (530) 661-2059 or email firstname.lastname@example.org.

-The City of Woodland offers $100 rebates to Woodland residents who purchase a compost bin.
+The City of Woodland offers $100 rebates to Woodland residents who purchase a backyard compost and/or vermicompost bin.
 Compost bins provide a positive economical and environmental benefit by reducing yard waste in our streets and adding nutrients to our yards and gardens.
-For an application or for more information on these and other rebates, visit our Rebate webpage or call (530) 661-2050.
+For an application or for more information on these and other rebates, visit our rebate webpage or call (530) 661-2059.